 Then is there any other method that can help you backup iPhone messages?
 The answer is Yes, if you prefer an easy and quick method to make it.
-Then one all-sided iPhone data management tool, AnyTrans for iOS is here to help.
+Then one all-sided iPhone data management tool, AnyTrans is here to help.

 1. It lets you back up all messages on iPhone to computer, or preview and choose the messages you want to backup.